Bras, Screams, & Shower Scenes: How 'Psycho' Changed Horror Forever

 Gein's mother had died in 1945, leaving him alone and in mourning.
 He would explain to police that on many occasions, in a trance-like state, he had raided graves of recently-buried women who resembled his late mother, and had brought their bodies back to his house.
 In 1959, author Robert Block published Psycho, a suspense novel about a deranged character based on Gein, and the novel served as the source material for Alfred Hitchcock's film.

 Parts of Gein's story served as the inspiration for Leatherface in The Texas Chainsaw Massacre as well as Buffalo Bill in The Silence Of The Lambs.

 Norman Cannot Differentiate Between Himself And His Mother

 By definition, psychosis is a mental disorder wherein a person’s thought process is so distorted that he/she loses all touch with reality.
 Norman’s psychosis mainly included him thinking that his mother was still alive and speaking to him; never mind that he knew she had been deceased for some time.
 He had even “stuffed” her body to make her appear to still be alive.
 This detail is notable because he had a very strange and unhealthy relationship with his mother and with women in general.

-In the first few minutes of the movie a beautiful woman portrayed by Janet Leigh, had found herself staying at the Bates Motel.
+In the first few minutes of the movie a beautiful woman, Marion Crane, portrayed by Janet Leigh, had found herself staying at the Bates Motel.
 Shortly after she checked in, she became the first victim in the movie.
-Norman’s psychosis drove him to stab her to death in the shower -- Norman, the young man, is attracted to her and spies on her through a hole in the wall.
+Norman’s psychosis drives him to stab her to death in the shower -- Norman, the young man, is attracted to her and spies on her through a hole in the wall.
 Norman's mother (who lives inside Norman's head) disapproves of his lustful feelings and wants to destroy what her son covets.
 Norman's mother drives him to kill Marion.